We believe that healthcare services should respond to the diverse requirements of everyone in our local community.

 to ensure our services and facilities are accessible to disabled people, and the loop system is widely available to support patients with hearing impairments.

-The patient passport helps us to ensure the healthcare needs of patients with learning disabilities are met, and multi-lingual phrase books and access to interpreters are available to support people who do not speak English.
+The Hospital Passport helps us to ensure the healthcare needs of patients with learning disabilities are met, and multi-lingual phrase books and access to interpreters are available to support people who do not speak English.

 We continuously monitor a range of workforce and patient statistics to identify any anomalies that could potentially indicate barriers to employment or access to healthcare.